Warning: The Federal Trade Commission Will Prosecute Companies Over Consumer Data Breaches—its Recommendations Should be Heeded

 Constitutional Challenge and the Court’s Opinion

 Before the ordinance’s effective date, the Philadelphia Chamber of Commerce sued the City of Philadelphia and the Philadelphia Commission on Human Relations, seeking a preliminary injunction prohibiting the implementation of the city’s salary ban ordinance on the grounds that it violated the First Amendment’s free speech clause.
 The court ruled on the validity of the Chamber of Commerce’s arguments in its April 30 opinion.
 The court easily concluded that the Inquiry Provision implicated speech because “it forbids employers from asking questions on a specific topic.”
 In determining whether the ban violated the First Amendment, Judge Goldberg ruled that an employer’s salary history question to a potential employee is a form of “commercial speech.”
 Although protected by the First Amendment, commercial speech (defined by the Supreme Court as “expression related solely to the economic interests of the speaker and its audience”) is entitled to less protection than other types of speech, and courts typically apply a lower level of scrutiny to governmental limits on commercial speech.
-While the court found that the city “has a substantial interest in promoting wage equity and reducing discriminatory wage disparities,” and that a gender pay disparity does exist, the court noted that there is scant evidence that prohibiting employers from asking applicants about their wage history would actually do anything to reduce the wage disparity.
+While the court found that the city “has a substantial interest in promoting wage equity and reducing discriminatory wage disparities,” and that a gender pay disparity does exist, the court noted that there is scant evidence that prohibiting employers from asking candidates about their wage history would actually do anything to reduce the wage disparity.
 According to the court, none of the testimony before the Philadelphia City Council “addressed why asking about wage history necessarily results in the perpetuation of an initial discriminatory wage” and no witness before City Council “cited to evidence that prior wage history inquiry contributes to a discriminatory wage gap.”
 Judge Goldberg ruled that, even under the relaxed “commercial speech” standard, there is “insufficient evidence to establish the alleged harm of discriminatory wages being perpetuated in subsequent wages such that they contribute to a discriminatory wage gap.”
 With regard to the Reliance Provision, however, the court determined that it does not implicate First Amendment concerns because it does not address “speech.”
 Rather, it addresses employers’ reliance on wage history.

 Implications for Employers

 It is likely that one or both of the parties will appeal Judge Goldberg’s ruling to the Third Circuit Court of Appeals, and it is even possible that this case eventually will make its way to the U.S. Supreme Court.
-In the meantime, even though Philadelphia employers are free to ask applicants about their salary history, we recommend that they strongly consider eliminating questions about salary history from their job application process.
-Since the part of the ordinance prohibiting employers from considering salary history at any point of the employment process still stands, employers that have obtained salary history will have a difficult time “unringing the bell” and defending a claim that, although they asked an applicant about his or her salary history, they did not consider that history during the job application process.
+In the meantime, even though Philadelphia employers are free to ask candidates about their salary history, we recommend that they strongly consider eliminating questions about salary history from their job application process.
+Since the part of the ordinance prohibiting employers from considering salary history at any point of the employment process still stands, employers that have obtained salary history will have a difficult time “unringing the bell” and defending a claim that, although they asked an candidate about his or her salary history, they did not consider that history during the job application process.
 Regardless of whether employers obtain salary history information, they will have to prove that any wage disparities between employees in differ

 Ninth Circuit Unanimously Holds: Prior Salary Doesn’t Justify Wage Gap Under Equal Pay Act